HeChengHui/HTX_QA/Haysatck/README.md

 - Able to use both BM25 and DPR as retriever
 - FARMReader crashes the computer, TransformersReader works
 - Initial testing shows better results when running BM25 + TransformersReader on HTX_News

+For first-time users, do run the .py file step by step to setup the index and document store.